-- Died in Your Arms Tonight: Kusaka died in the retcon of his death in Heisei Rider Vs Showa Rider Kamen Rider Wars Featuring Super Sentai on Takumi's hands, asking him why someone as how as him has nothing to protect]].
+- Died in Your Arms Tonight: Kusaka in the retconned version of his death in Heisei Rider Vs Showa Rider Kamen Rider Wars Featuring Super Sentai on Takumi's arms, asking him why he has to die when someone like Takumi with nothing to protect lives on.

 - Fantastic Racism: He does not respect, care, or treat Orphnoch as normal human beings.
 While most of them were either a Monster of the Week, he sees the ones that aren't violent and even his own peers and potential allies as lesser beings that deserve to be murdered.

 - Finishing Move:

 - ''Gold Smash'': Kaixa jumps in the air and the Kaixa Pointer produces a pair of overlapping yellow energy drills around his foot while executing the deathblow with a double dropkicks.

 - ''Grand Impact'': Using the Kaixa Shot, the rider uses a energy powered knuckle-duster to deliver a punch.

 - ''Xeno Crash'': Kaixa shoots a constricting energy net from the gun section of the Kaixa Blaygun as the sword section is over-charged.
 Kaixas speed increase to slash the enemy with a dashing strike from the energy it discharges with the target.

 - Freudian Excuse: The closest thing he has to a reason for the way he is involves being bullied as a child, Mari standing up for him, and the fact that the Orphnochs did attack him first and killed some of his classmates.